Building a brand from scratch is one of the most challenging tasks you'll face as an entrepreneur.

 We can't tell you what values you should choose!
 If you're stuck for ideas, here's a list of hundreds of suggestions.

 Choose three to five values to get you started.
-Try to expand on the generic values in the example list we linked
+Try to expand on the generic values in the example list we linked to, so that they're personal to your brand.

 Your brand's 'voice' is the style of communication used by your brand.